-Erin Bernhardt has been volunteering in Clarkston for nine years and is committed to helping tell this story with dignity, truth, entertainment, and beauty.
-Her production experience ranges from writing and producing for scrappy start-up social enterprises to CNN International and documentary feature films.
-She’s won numerous film festival awards, two Peabody Awards, and an Emmy, and given talks about her work at the United Nations, the White House, and TED.
-Erin also enjoys curating and producing events and partnerships that bring people together to celebrate, collaborate, and educate.
+Erin’s production experience ranges from writing and producing for scrappy start-up social enterprises to CNN International and documentary feature films.
+She’s won numerous film festival awards, two Peabody Awards, and an Emmy.
+Erin also enjoys curating and producing events, partnerships, and impact campaigns that bring people together to celebrate, collaborate, and educate.
 You can find IMBA MEANS SING, Erin’s first independent documentary feature film, on Netflix worldwide.
-Erin served in the Peace Corps in Madagascar, worked as a Writer/Producer at CNN, and most recently worked as the Director of Engagement for Points of Light, President George.
+Prior to independent filmmaking, Erin served in the Peace Corps in Madagascar, worked as a Writer/Producer at CNN, and most recently worked as the Director of Engagement for Points of Light, President George.
 H. W. Bush’s foundation.
-She also currently serves active volunteer leadership roles with NEXUS, the Atlanta BeltLine, LEAD Atlanta, Creative Visions, and the Art Farm at Serenbe.
+She is a lifelong volunteer, currently focused on NEXUS, the Atlanta BeltLine, and LEAD Atlanta.
 A multi-passionate soul, Erin also loves traveling and teaching yoga.
+Fun Clarkston fact: Erin’s been volunteering in Clarkston for over ten years; in fact, her 2nd date with her husband was volunteering with CNN and the Fugees Family in Clarkston.

 Director and Cinematographer